Lake Erie Islands Travel Guide

 South Bass Island is home to Crystal Cave, which is the world's largest geode in the world, large enough to stand up in and containing crystals up to 18 inches (46cm) long.
 Before ousted by European settlers in 1812, the Ottawa and Huron Native American tribes inhabited the Lake Erie Island region.

-Evidence of these hunting grounds remain in over 70 archaeological sites found around the islands.
+Evidence of these hunting grounds remains in over 70 archaeological sites found around the islands.
 Inscription Rock State Memorial, also on Kelleys Island, is a limestone boulder carved with ancient characters and images of men, animals, and birds from about 500 years ago.

 The naval Battle of Lake Erie was fought in Put-In Bay on South Bass Island.
 An American victory over the British ensured control of Lake Erie and the Great Lakes, commemorated by Perry's Victory and International Peace Memorial on the island.